-Activity 7: Activity 8:

-Pair work Q&A to check predictions.
+Activity 7: Activity 8: Pair work Q&A to check predictions.

-Put student teachers into pairs (A and B).
+Put pupils into pairs (A and B).
 For each action on the chart, A asks B "Can Little Frog ?"
 B has to answer "Yes, he can." or "No, he can't".
 Then swap roles, B asks A.

-After pair work ask the student teachers to confirm each prediction.
+After pair work ask the pupils to confirm each prediction.
 Check off the correct answers to confirm their predictions on the chart.
 Prepare a storyboard with pictures of the different scenes in the story.
 In the scenes the animals have speech bubbles.

-First, student teachers put them in order.
+First, pupils put them in order.

-Then, together, the student teachers retell the story.
-Work with the students to write the dialogue in the speech bubbles.
+Then, together, the pupils retell the story.

+Work with the pupils to write the dialogue in the speech bubbles.